 With this option you may eliminate extremely small and large outliers in network sizes.
-Check the box, and input the desired minimum and maximum network sizes to be used in the analysis.
-If this option is selected, when the program encounters an individual whose network size is outside of the specified bounds, their network size will be set to the value of the nearest lower or upper bound.
+Check the box, and input the desired percentages of each end of the network distribution you would like to be pulled-in (For example, a value of 5% would pull-in the top 5% and bottom 5% of the network size values).
+If this option is selected, when the program encounters an individual whose network size is outside of the specified bounds, their network size will be set to the value of the nearest lower or upper bound (percentage).
+A modest value is recommended.
 To view the changes, use the "View/Edit" utility.
-The changes enacted by the "Cut Outliers" option may then be saved to a data file.
+The changes enacted by the "Pull-In Outliers of Network Sizes" option may then be saved to a data file.

-Note: Check for outliers by running a univariate frequency in SAS/SPSS/Excel before importing data to RDSAT.
+Note: Check for outliiers by running a univariate frequency in SAS/SPSS/Excel before importing data to RDSAT.